A Phase 2 Trial of Nivolumab Plus Ipilimumab, Ipilimumab Alone, or Cabazitaxel in Men With Metastatic Castration-Resistant Prostate Cancer

 - Ongoing androgen deprivation therapy (ADT) with a Gonadotropin-releasing hormone (GnRH) analogue or a surgical/medical castration with testosterone level of ≤1.73nmol/L (50ng/dL)

-- Patients with skeletal system symptoms who are already on medications to strengthen bones are allowed if they were started ˃28 days before study treatment
+- Participants with skeletal system symptoms who are already on medications to strengthen bones are allowed if they were started ˃28 days before study treatment

 - Cancer that has spread to the liver or brain